MistyCommunity/Documentation/src/content/net-sdk/mistyrobotics-common/data.md

 ### ChargerPose Properties

-* `HomogeneousMatrix` (`float[]`) - The docking station's position and orientation (pose) relative to the robot's right infrared (IR) camera, represented as a column major 4x4 homogeneous coordinate matrix.
-The 3x3 matrix of values in the upper left is a rotation matrix.
-The three values in the upper right represent the X, Y, and Z coordinates (in meters) at the point on the docking station over which Misty should be centered in order to receive a charge.
+* `HomogeneousMatrix` (`float[]`) - The docking station's position and orientation (pose) relative to the robot's right infrared (IR) camera, represented as a column major 4×4 homogeneous coordinate matrix.
+The 3×3 matrix of values in the upper left is a rotation matrix.
+The three values in the upper right represent the X, Y, and Z coordinates (in meters) at the point on the docking station over which Misty should be centered to receive a charge.
 The origin (0, 0, 0) point of this data is the front right IR camera in Misty's depth sensor.
 All data is relative to the depth sensor's frame of reference (Z is forward, X is to the right, and Y is down).

 ```csharp
 public float[] HomogeneousMatrix { get; set; }